Winnie the Pooh and the Honey Tree: Release

+On March 16, 1986, the featurette was shown for the first time on ABC as part of The Disney Sunday Movie.
+The network was not intending to air the featurette that night, with the film Robin Hood originally scheduled; a Presidential Address by Ronald Reagan was scheduled for that evening as well and was to be carried across the nation beginning at 8:00 PM Eastern.
+The move resulted in ABC cutting the second half of the program to accommodate President Reagan's speech, leaving only one hour for The Disney Sunday Movie.
+The network decided instead to air Winnie the Pooh and the Honey Tree, then filled out the hour with three classic cartoons featuring Chip 'n' Dale and Donald Duck: Chips Ahoy, Up a Tree, and Chicken in the Rough.

 Winnie the Pooh and the Honey Tree was re-released in England multiple times throughout the 1970s and 1980s.
 The film was reissued in July 1976 as a supplement to the film Escape from the Dark, and in October 1985, the film was reissued again as a supplement to Peter Pan (1953).
-Winnie the Pooh and the Honey Tree would later held its British television premiere on ITV on June 14, 1986.
+Winnie the Pooh and the Honey Tree later held its British television premiere on ITV on June 14, 1986.

 Cancelled theatrical re-release

 On December 5, 2011, Don Hall, who directed the 2011 Winnie the Pooh feature film, revealed that Disney originally planned to release a remastered version of Winnie the Pooh and the Honey Tree featuring scenes deleted from the original version.
 However, the idea was discarded in favor of a new film due to lack of enough deleted footage to "make it worthwhile".

 Reception

 The short initially received a mixed reception.
 Howard Thompson of The New York Times said that "[t]he Disney technicians responsible for this beguiling miniature have had the wisdom to dip right into the Milne pages, just the way Pooh paws after honey...The flavoring, with some nice tunes stirred in, is exactly right—wistful, sprightly, and often hilarious.
 Kenneth Tynan of The Observer felt "The sedate foolishness of Pooh is prettily captured, and there are very few offensive additions.
 Purists, however, will rightfully balk at such innovations as the stammering gopher and the songs, in one of which Pooh is made to sing: 'Speaking poundage-wise / I improve my appetite when I exercise.'"
 E. H. Shepard felt the replacement was "a complete travesty", and Felix Barker of The Evening News ran a campaign opposed to the change.
 A. A. Milne's widow, Daphne, is said to have liked it.